iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

     1. Power off the Vertiq module.
     2. Set the duration in Motor Test to 120s.
 The precise number here isn't critically important, this is just meant to hold each command for a long enough time to make it easy to manually change them.
-    3. Set the Throttle % to 100%
+    3. Set the Throttle % to 100%.
-    4. Click "Test All Motors" to start sending the 100% throttle commands
+    4. Click "Test All Motors" to start sending the 100% throttle commands.
     5. Power on the Vertiq Module, and wait for it to start playing the begin calibration song.
     6. Lower the Throttle % to 0% and click "Test All Motors".
 The module song should switch to the calibration-in-progress song.
     7. Wait 5s, and then set the Throttle % to 50% and click "Test All Motors".
 The module should stop playing the calibration-in-progress song, indicating it completed calibration.